-Building on the analysis in the previous section, we next seek to understand how drag anisotropy links to the propulsion of flagellar waveforms that exhibit a traveling-wave dynamics, and follow the analysis presented by Lighthill.

-In its simplest form the analysis pertains to an infinitely long filament that is characterized by its RFT drag coefficients, the frequency $\omega$ and wavelength $\lambda$ of the traveling waves, as in Fig. 6.13.
-In the laboratory frame there is an unknown swimming speed U =
+We next seek to understand how drag anisotropy links to the propulsion of flagellar waveforms that exhibit a traveling-wave dynamics, and follow the analysis presented by Lighthill.12 In its simplest form the analysis pertains to an infinitely long filament that is characterized by its RFT drag coefficients, the frequency ω and wavelength λ of the traveling waves, as in Fig. 6.13.
+In the laboratory frame there